Jac678/Vol3DGS/README.md

 ## Tomography

 ## Citation
-If you find our work and code useful, please cite this work:
+If you find our work and code useful, please cite this work and ⭐ the repo:

 ```@misc{talegaonkar2025vol3dgs,
       title={Volumetrically Consistent 3D Gaussian Rasterization},